Some of you will take the LSAT in a couple of days. Some of you won’t. No one should suffer heart palpitations either way.

 With less than a week remaining, you’re either ready or you’re not.
 You’ll know you’re ready when you’re happy with the full range of your most recent five to ten practice test scores.
 For those of you who have been diligently preparing, go kill it this week.
 You’re happy with your range, and this is just one more practice test.
 Break a leg.

 But if your practice test range—the entire range, not just your best one or two scores—doesn’t reflect your full ability, it’s not too late to withdraw.
 You won’t get your $200 back at this late stage.
 But it won’t count as one of your limited number of official attempts.
 It won’t show up on your LSAC record at all.

 I will not judge you if you withdraw.
 I would, however, judge you for wasting an official attempt hoping for a miracle.

 Whether you’re taking the official test this week or not, I wish you the best of luck with your ongoing LSAT studies.
 It’s a lot easier and less stressful than you think—and I’d like to show you in person.
-Come to the last session of my June 2021 LSAT Study Group.
-It’s free on Zoom at 7ET/4PT this evening.
-I’ll do my best to calm your last-minute nerves.
+Come to my LSAT study group.
 All you need is a Demon Free account.